Pioneered by Social Finance: Everything you need to know about Social Impact Bonds (SIBs) & Development Impact Bonds (DIBs)

 A ruler, or set square

-Impact bonds are a type of outcomes-based contract between an investor, an outcomes payer, and a service provider, that tackle a social or environmental challenge.
+Social Impact Bonds (SIBs) are a type of outcomes-based contract between an investor, an outcomes payer, and a service provider, that tackle a social or environmental challenge.

 They are designed to overcome the challenges governments have in investing in prevention and early intervention.
 They mitigate the risks of failure and bring in impact investors, who want to test innovation and scale successful programmes.
 Investors provide flexible funding to programmes that are designed to be responsive to the needs of vulnerable groups to improve their lives.